MatMoul/archdi/README.txt

 https://www.youtube.com/watch?v=-Ne4pYDqslc&list=PLytHgIKLV1caHlCrcTSkm5OF2WSVI1_Sq

 This package is only a launcher for archdi-pkg.
-If you want ask for new feature, open an issuer on https://github.com/MatMoul/archdi-pkg
+If you want ask for new features, open an issuer on https://github.com/MatMoul/archdi-pkg